The line of succession updated on British royal family’s website

 The British royal family’s website has received an update!
-The line of succession on the site has finally been updated to include Meghan Markle and Prince Harry ’s daughter Lilibet “Lili” Diana Mountbatten-Windsor.
-The Duke and Duchess of Sussex’s baby girl is eighth in line to throne behind her big brother Archie Harrison .
+The line of succession on the site has finally been updated to include Meghan Markle and Prince Harry’s daughter Lilibet “Lili” Diana Mountbatten-Windsor.
+The Duke and Duchess of Sussex’s baby girl is eighth in line to throne behind her big brother Archie Harrison.

 Lifetime’s upcoming Meghan Markle and Prince Harry movie gets premiere date—Watch the official trailer!